Panapakkam, Cuddalore

 The village is under Pudupet/Puthupet Post Office jurisdiction.

+Nearby main bus stand and railway station (PRT) are in Panruti, whilst Thiruthuraiyur (TUY) railway station is the nearest station where some passenger trains stop by in Villupuram as well as Cuddalore routes of mainline.

 Tamil and Telugu are the common languages here, with Tamil speakers being in the majority.

-Roads leading to nearby villages were recently laid (2018/19) and are in good shape.
+Road connecting Panapakkam to Pudupettai, Thorapadi was newly laid in August, 2025 and is in good condition.
+Village road connecting Panapakkam with nearby Kanisapakkam was laid somewhere in 2018/19 and is now in bad shape.
+Panapakkam to Varinjipakkam road is also in good shape.
+The one connecting Panapakkam-VKT NH road is somehow better with very few potholes.
 Most of the streets have cement road facility as well.
 Major transportation consists of private vehicles, and a minibus service to Panruti operates throughout the day.
 Panruti, Cuddalore, Villupuram, Pondicherry, and Neyveli are the nearest towns.
 The village of Kanisapakkam and Panapakkam are managed by same VAO.

 Thirukameswaran (திருக்காமேஸ்வரர் கோயில்) temple is a famous Shiva temple here.
 Kaniswarar temple is another nearby famous temple.

 This village received electrification in 1960.